Classifying Anomalies THrough Outer Density Estimation (CATHODE): The CATHODE method

 \subsection{Interpolation and sampling}

 The next step of the \cathode{} method is to interpolate the conditional density estimator trained on the SB region into the SR and then sample events from it\footnote{See Ref.~\cite{Lin:2019htn} for another ML-based template method.}.
+We now describe this process in more detail.

-This interpolation is automatically handled by the MAF.
-While it was trained on events with $m\notin{\rm SR}$ to learn a function $p(x|m)$, it can be queried for any value of $m$, including $m\in{\rm SR}$.
+Exactly the same as in the \anode{} method~\cite{Nachman:2020lpy}, this interpolation is automatically handled by the MAF.
+While the MAF was trained on events with $m\notin{\rm SR}$ to learn a bijective, invertible map $z=f(x;m)$ between the 4d features $x$ and latent space $z$ following the base distribution (unit normal), this function can be queried for any value of $m$, including $m\in{\rm SR}$.
+In \anode{}, $f$ was used for density estimation, but here we use its inverse $x=f^{-1}(z;m)$ to produce samples in $x$ following the background distribution in the SR.

-A sample of $N$ events are generated from each of the 10 chosen model states, using a kernel density estimate (KDE) fit to the distribution of $m_{JJ}$ in the SR. The KDE was implemented using the Scikit-learn library~\cite{scikit-learn} with a gaussian kernel and a bandwidth of 0.01.
+A sample of $N$ events are generated from each of the 10 chosen model states.
 The events are then combined and shuffled into a set of $10N$ sample points.
 This ensembling procedure gives a more representative set of samples than a single model would\footnote{See Ref.~\cite{EnsembleGanplify} for the impact of ensembling on generative statistics.}.
 In Sec.~\ref{subsec:oversampling}, we will explore the role that $N$ plays in the quality of the anomaly detection task, and the potential benefits of {\it over}sampling the background model in the SR.

+Since we want the sampled synthetic background data to follow the actual data distribution as closely as possible, when sampling we use a matching set of $10N$ $m$ values drawn from the same distribution as the data.
+To learn the $m$ distribution of the SR data, we perform a kernel density estimate (KDE) fit to the $m$ values in the training set.
+The KDE was implemented using the Scikit-learn library~\cite{scikit-learn} with a gaussian kernel and a bandwidth of 0.01.
+To be fully explicit: every sample we produce proceeds from $f^{-1}(z;m)$ with $z\sim {\mathcal N}(0,1)^4$ and $m\sim p_{KDE}(m)$.

 Since the mock data is logit transformed and standardized before being passed to the density estimator, the sampled events are also produced in this transformed and standardized space.
 They are brought back to the physical space by applying the inverses of the standardization and logit transform, using the SB model parameters (as these were the parameters used by the density estimator).
-Before the mock data and sampled events are passed on to the classifier, the features are re-standardized, this time using the mean and standard deviation of the SR data features.
-Here, a logit transformation is not used as it has consistently resulted in sub-optimal anomaly detection performance.
+Note that the physical space here refers to the 4d feature space $x=\left(m_{J_1},\,\, \Delta m_J,\,\, \tau_{21}^{J_1}, \,\, \tau_{21}^{J_2}\right)$ and does not include $m$ by construction; sampling from $m$ occurs through the separate KDE step described above.